Phase 1 ESA

 How Long Does a Phase 1 ESA take?

-A Phase 1 Environmental Site Assessment takes anywhere from 2 – 3 weeks.
-Essel Environmental will give you the verbal within 1 week to let you know whether it’s a “green light” or “red light.”
-Then, if you want to proceed – we will complete the report.
+A Phase 1 ESA takes anywhere from 2 – 3 weeks.
+The team at Essel Environmental will give you the verbal within 1 week to let you know whether it’s a “green light” or “red light.”
+Then, if you want to proceed – we will complete the Phase 1 Environmental report.

 How Much Does a Phase 1 ESA Cost?

-A Phase 1 ESA costs anywhere between $1,800 to $4,600.
-The cost is dependent upon property location, and the complex history of the site and its uses.
+Phase 1 Environmental Site Assessments cost anywhere between $1,800 to $4,600.
+The cost is dependent upon property location, and the complexity of the site’s history and uses.

-A Phase 1 environmental site assessment can confirm suspicions about whether or not a property has potential environmental risks, but it is really only one layer of a complete assessment process.
-It does not include collection or evaluation of soil samples, water, lithological analysis, radon testing, or another lab analysis.
-The Phase 1 Site assessment can determine whether a Phase 2 ESA needs to be conducted, or it can confirm that a site is indeed “clean” so that the sale of the land may proceed.
+A Phase I environmental site assessment can confirm suspicions about whether or not a property has potential risks, but it acts as only a single layer of a complete assessment process.
+It does not include collection or evaluation of soil samples, water, lithological analysis, radon testing, or any other kind of lab analysis.
+The study can determine whether a Phase 2 ESA needs to be conducted, or it can confirm that a site is indeed “clean” so that the sale of the land may proceed.